Answered By: APUS Librarians Last Updated: Jun 05, 2023 Views: 18725

-Due to publisher restrictions, not all of the articles in our library's databases are available as full text, but many are.
+Due to publisher restrictions, not all of the articles in our library's databases are available as full text, although many are.

 To ensure that your search results contain only full-text articles, use the database's limiting options.
-Each database will look a bit different...here are instructions for a few of our most popular ones:
+Each database will look a bit different.
+Below are instructions for a few of our most popular ones:

-- In EBSCO databases (), look for the "Full text" check box under "Limit your results".
-Click the box to check it, then start your search.
+- In EBSCO databases, the default is set to full text.
+Look for the "Full text" check box under "Limit your results", and make certain that it is checked before you search.
 All articles or books in your results should have a "full text" link below their citations.
 Click the full text link to start reading!

 Click to view larger image of EBSCO full text limit.

-- ProQuest databases () work the same way.
-Check the "Full text" box before you start your search.
+- ProQuest databases also default to full text.
+Look for the "Full text" check box beneath the search box and make certain that it is checked before you search.
 All of your search results should then have a "full text" link beneath their citations.
 Click a full text link to start reading!

 - In other databases, you will need to be sure that you are searching "subscribed journals" or "available journals" only.
 See instructions for: